-Researchers at Memorial Sloan Kettering Cancer Center (MSK) are exploring a new form of clinical trial called a basket trial, which is designed to examine responses to drugs based on specific mutations in patients’ tumors rather than where their cancer originated.
+Researchers at Memorial Sloan Kettering Cancer Center (MSK) are exploring a new form of clinical trial, called a basket trial, which is designed to examine responses to drugs based on specific mutations in patients’ tumors rather than where the cancer originated.

-The study, published in the New England Journal of Medicine, consisted of 122 patients from 23 cancer centers around the world, and participants were diagnosed with either non-small cell lung, colorectal, ovarian or brain cancers.
-Each patient had his or her tumor genome sequenced so doctors could determine which mutation to target through precision medicine, according to a news release.
+The study, published in the New England Journal of Medicine, consisted of 122 patients from 23 cancer centers around the world.
+Participants were diagnosed with either non-small cell lung, colorectal, ovarian or brain cancers.
+Each patient had his or her tumor genome sequenced so doctors could determine which mutation to target through precision medicine.

-“This study is the first deliverable of precision medicine,” Dr. Jose Baselga, study author and MSK physician-in-chief and chief medical officer, said in the news release.
-“We have proven that histology-independent, biomarker-selected basket studies are feasible and can serve as a tool for developing molecularly targeted cancer therapy.”
+“This study is the first deliverable of precision medicine,” Dr. Jose Baselga, study author and MSK physician-in-chief and chief medical officer, said.
+“We have proven that histology-independent, biomarker-selected basket studies are feasible and can serve as a tool for developing molecularly-targeted cancer therapy.”

-Hyman told TIME that the basket study focused on BRAF mutations allows for researchers to study cancer patients as a group, despite their different diagnoses.
-The results found that 70 percent of patients with non-small cell cancer saw their tumors shrink by at least 30 percent in length, with the best response rate among patients with non-small cell lung cancer.
+Hyman told TIME Magazine that the basket study focused on BRAF mutations allows for researchers to study cancer patients as a group, despite their different diagnoses.
+The results found that 70 percent of patients with non-small cell cancer saw their tumors shrink by at least 30 percent in length, with the best response rate among non-small cell lung cancer patients.

 Researchers noted that the results of the study demonstrated that drugs can reach patients beyond the current approved use, but do not work for everyone.
 They suggest the results show the benefits of basket studies and call for more work to be done with these types of trials.